USEPA/useeio-widgets/charts/charts.md

 ```
 This will mirror the static data of the Staging API into the `build/api` folder in two folders: USEEIO and GAUSEEIO.
 The second folder contains data for Georgia, the first state using the USEEIO model.

-Once had to run a second time to populate build/api/GAUSEEIO/demands table.
+Sometimes you may need to run a second time to populate build/api/GAUSEEIO/demands table.
 (Aug 2020)

 Note: Every 90 days the staging server requires a reboot, contact Wes to restart.
 The '/api' address always returns 404, so use the <a href="https://smmtool.app.cloud.gov/">enpoint overview</a> to see if it is online.